Can I Drive on Oregon Coast Beaches? Rules, Regulations for Cars, Vehicles

 It is important to note that places where road vehicles are allowed ATV's are not allowed – and vice versa.

 Hazards of driving the beaches include getting your car stuck in the sand or worse – getting stuck where the tide washes over it.
-This happened recently in Lincoln City.
+This happened in recent years in Lincoln City.

 Other hazards include hitting someone, especially if you're driving these spots at night.